Medical College of Wisconsin

 Return to top of page.

-The University of Rochester Six-Year Integrated Cardiothoracic Surgery Residency Program was approved to begin training in July 2011.
-The program is approved to accept one resident per year and currently has one first year, one second year and one third year resident.
+The University of Rochester Six-Year Integrated Cardiothoracic Surgery Residency Program was approved beginning in July 2011.
+The program is approved to accept one resident per year and currently has a full complement of residents with the first graduate in 2016.

 The training program is designed to allow progressive resident responsibility at all levels, commensurate with knowledge and technical ability.
 Emphasis is placed on academic knowledge and accomplishment as well as clinical expertise in patient care.
 Graded responsibility under appropriate attending supervision is delegated to residents based on demonstrated capability in order to provide quality patient care.